Who we are

 The ACIC Board provides strategic direction to the ACIC and represents Commonwealth, state and territory law enforcement and other regulatory agencies.

 What we do

 Our role includes reducing serious and organised crime threats of most harm to Australians and the national interest, and providing national policing information systems and services.

 - Enhancing the national picture across the spectrum of crime by developing strategic criminal intelligence assessments and advice on national crime.

 - Working with international and domestic partners to disrupt the activities of serious and organised crime targets and reduce their impact on Australia.

 - Conducting special operations and special investigations addressing priority areas.

 - Developing and maintaining national information and intelligence sharing services and systems.

 We began operating as the ACIC in July 2016, when the former Australian Crime Commission and CrimTrac were merged.

-The ACIC is one of five operational agencies and bodies within the Home Affairs Portfolio, which was established in December 2017.
-The Portfolio brings together Australia's federal law enforcement, national and transport security, criminal justice, emergency management, multicultural affairs and immigration and border-related functions and agencies, working together to keep Australia safe.
-The Department of Home Affairs is the central department for the Portfolio.
+We are one of five operational agencies and bodies within the Home Affairs Portfolio.
+The portfolio brings together Australia's federal law enforcement, national and transport security, criminal justice, emergency management, multicultural affairs and immigration and border-related functions and agencies, working together to keep Australia safe.